 Do some people have naturally frizzy hair?

-Yes - naturally curly hair is more prone to frizz as the natural oils produced the scalp can’t travel down the hair shaft as well as they can in straight hair – so curly or wavy hair is prone to natural frizz.
+Yes - naturally curly hair is more prone to frizz as the natural oils produced by your scalp can’t travel down the hair shaft as well as they can in straight hair, so curly or wavy hair is prone to natural frizz.

 Straight hair can get frizzy as well, but it doesn’t tend to be as noticeable unless the hair is really dry and damaged, or it’s hot and humid outside.

 Here are six reasons why your hair might be so frizzy, coupled with easy steps you can take to try to ensure frizz control.

 While you may think drying your hair with a towel is better than using a hairdryer, wrapping your hair in an abrasive bath towel and rubbing it dry can actually draw the oils out of your hair, resulting in frizz.
 Instead, try a microfibre towel or braid your hair whilst damp and leave it to dry overnight for perfect waves in the morning.

 Brushing your hair too much can cause breakage, and when you have brittle lengths and split ends, your hair is more prone to frizz.
 Stick to brushing twice a day - once in the morning, and a quick, gentle brush at night to smooth out any tangles before you go to bed.